top of page

 • Excellent grip on many surfaces

-• Merrell Air Cushion absorbs shock in the heel and adds stability
+• Merrell Air Cushion in the heel absorbs shock and adds stability

 CONS:

-• Laces tend to come untied
+• Laces can still come untied if not double-knotted

 PROS: